Blockstream/satellite/doc/bitcoin.md

 bitcoind -daemon
 ```

-Once `bitcoind` is running, observe the logs at `~/.bitcoin/debug.log` (or at
+Once `bitcoind` is running, you can check the satellite interface is receiving
-your alternative `datadir`).
-For example, you will see logs such as the ones
-below, which indicate the bit rate of the traffic received from satellite via
-the TBS5927 device:
+data by running the following command:

 ```
-2020-07-02T18:15:33Z UDP multicast group 0: Average bit rate    0.09 Mbit/sec (blocksat-tbs-lowspeed)
-2020-07-02T18:15:37Z UDP multicast group 1: Average bit rate    1.54 Mbit/sec (blocksat-tbs-highspeed)
+bitcoin-cli getudpmulticastinfo
 ```

+If the receiver is correctly locked to the satellite signal, you should see a
+bitrate around 1.09 Mbps.

-At any time, you can check the number of blocks being received concurrently over
+Furthermore, you can check the number of blocks being received concurrently over
 satellite with the following command:

 ```